RESOURCES ⇢ ARTICLE

 Efficient.
 Professional.
 Exactly wrong.

 That story plays out across this industry every week.
-And in 2026, it’s accelerating.
+In 2026, it’s accelerating.

 The Intelligence Gap Nobody’s Measuring

 The problem is that those same PMs are already running twelve-hour days.
-Everyone is.
-Meetings stack on top of meetings.
+Meetings stack on meetings.
 Delivery takes precedence because it has to.

 And yet organizations keep getting surprised by shrinking task orders, lost recompetes, and customers who disengage without warning.